-Spying on properties
+Spying on Properties

 Properties are more complicated than functions.
 In Jasmine, you can do anything with a property spy that you can do with a function spy, but you may need to use different syntax.